Randall L. Bytwerk

 The revised has new but similar problems.
 It opens with Pachter's comment on totalitarian propaganda as violence.
 This quotation is used as a straw man to be bowled over, a foil for J. Ellul (although the block quotation does not deny Pachter’s statement).

-The paper concludes, however, with the acknowledgement that Hitler saw “violence as a powerful tool of persuasion. ”Thus, the beginning and ending of the paper are at war with each other.
+The paper concludes, however, with the acknowledgment that Hitler saw “violence as a powerful tool of persuasion. ”Thus, the beginning and ending of the paper are at war with each other.

 Associate Editor’s Commentary to the Author